To examine the ethical issues raised by three situations in which prenatal testing may be used to prevent or facilitate pregnancy.

 - What types of diseases can be predicted with gene tests?

 Research has shown that students in upper-middle and high school have some understanding that characteristics are determined by a particular genetic entity, which carries information translatable by the cell.
 However, students of all ages believe that some environmentally produced characteristics can be inherited, especially over several generations.
 (Benchmarks for Science Literacy, p.
 341.)

-To begin the lesson, have students go to The DNA Files, a series of public radio documentaries about genetic research and its applications.
-Here, students will listen to a 13-minute excerpt entitled, Prenatal Genetic Testing: Do You Really Want to Know Your Baby's Future?
+To begin the lesson, students should go to The DNA Files, a series of public radio documentaries about genetic research and its applications.
+Here, they should listen to a 13-minute excerpt entitled, Prenatal Genetic Testing: Do You Really Want to Know Your Baby's Future?

-As students listen to the audio file, they should work on the SNL student sheet—Prenatal Genetic Testing.
+As students listen to the audio file, they should work on the Prenatal Genetic Testing student sheet.

 The audio excerpt discusses the ethical and psychological issues involved with prenatal testing, including the controversy of either carrying a baby to term with a genetic disease or having an abortion to end the pregnancy.